Falling-apart tender braised beef that’s been slow simmered with wine and vegetables then baked under a puff pastry crust.

 - Unfold the sheet of puff pastry and use a rolling pin to gently roll it to a size that will fit over the pan with a bit of pastry hanging over the edges.
 Lay the pastry over the pan so that it covers the filling.
 Using a sharp knife, cut 5 slits in the top of the pastry for steam vents.

-- In a small bowl, whisk the egg with 1 tbsp cold water.
+- In a small bowl, whisk the egg with 1 tablespoon cold water.
 Brush over the top of the crust.

 - Bake the pot pie until the puff pastry is a rich golden brown and you can see the filing bubbling through the steam vents, about 30 minutes.